BMiao10/Project2/README.md

 ### Part II
 Code (with functions imported from clusters.algs.py), figures, and my answers for part II are located in the Jupyter notebook "Brenda_Miao_BMI203_HW2.ipynb" in the root folder.
 Output for certain questions, indicated in the Jupyter notebook markdown, are stored in output folder.
+The full distance matrix was not included in outputs due to github size constraints